Decesus/MP4_Video_Stitcher/README.md

 - It WILL use all of your CPU threads to convert the MP4s to TS files.
 I build this for speed, but it could be made to limit the amount of conversions done.

 - It's disk space use can be better.
-The current use looks like this:  <Orignal Files> -> <Converted TS files> -> <Stitched TS File> -> <Finished MP4>.
+The current use looks like this:  {Orignal Files} -> {Converted TS files} -> {Stitched TS File} -> {Finished MP4}.
 Only once the final MP4 is generated do any of the TS files get cleaned up.
 Typing this I thought of a solution.
 Should be fixed shortly.

 - It needs a local log/ and tmp/ directory but does not create or check for them.